melbournecocoa/melbournecocoa.github.io/readme.md

 php artisan serve
 ```

 ## Writing Posts

 You can write posts by creating new entries in posts.yml.
 These are ingested automatically on deployment.

+## Events

+Update events.yml with new events in the same format as what's there and you can add more events.

+There is a command `cocoa:events-2017` that populates the events.yml with a base set of 2017 events.
+This will replace the existing file.

 ## API